fxbriol/fxbriol.github.io/_pages/about.md

 * I have now joined the [SIAM/ASA Journal on Uncertainty Quantification](https://www.siam.org/publications/journals/siam-asa-journal-on-uncertainty-quantification-juq) as an Associate Editor, and [AISTATS](http://aistats.org/aistats2024/index.html) as an Area Chair.

-* I am looking to recruit a PhD student for the academic year 2024-25.
-Please have a look at [this page](https://fxbriol.github.io/supervision/) for further details, then feel free to get in touch directly via email.